natewatson999/node-virustotal/README.md

 ```

 ## v3.sendURLVote()
-This takes a URL, a vote, and a standard callback.
+This takes a SHA256 hashed URL, a vote, and a standard callback.
 The vote regarding the domain is posted to VirusTotal's database, and the response is returned in res.
 This returns this instance of the v3 object.
 The vote must either be nvt.malicious or nvt.harmless.

 ### Example

 ```
 const nvt = require('node-virustotal');
 const defaultTimedInstance = nvt.makeAPI();
+const hashed = nvt.sha256('http://wikionemore.com/');
-const theSameObject = defaultTimedInstance.sendURLVote('http://wikionemore.com', nvt.malicious, function(err, res){
+const theSameObject = defaultTimedInstance.sendURLVote(hashed, nvt.malicious, function(err, res){
   if (err) {
     console.log('Well, crap.');
     console.log(err);